 - Level 1: This level includes the writing of test cases that are based on the available information about the product’s specification and user documentation

-Test cases should be written in such a way that they allow a person to test only one feature at a time
+Mobile app test cases should be written in such a way that they allow a person to test only one feature at a time

-- One should not overlap or complicate test cases
+- One should not overlap or complicate test cases.

 - Cover all the positive and negative probabilities of the test outcomes